 Santos said the water main work when extended farther along Road 2 will ultimately service new subdivisions and a condo development to the west of town off County Road 20.

-The mayor said the importance of the road will increase once the town builds a connecting north-south link from County 20 to Road 2.
+The mayor said the importance of the road will also increase once the town builds a connecting north-south link from County 20 to Road 2.
 The result will be a ring road which will allow traffic to skirt the downtown and hopefully alleviate some of the traffic congestion along Main Street.
-Road 2 will also serve as a bus route to the new high school.

 The work will be the second major road construction project undertaken by the town this year.